russellcameronthomas/library/_institutions/chapters/3b-emergent-objects.md

 ---
 layout: chapter
-title: Model of Institutions Via Affordances
+title: Affordances as Emergent Computational Objects
-description: "Model of interdependent tasks in an institutional field using the construct of affordances."
+description: "Abstracting from protein folding, we build up a computational model of affordances as emergent objects."
 status: work-in-progress
-pct_complete: "10%"
+pct_complete: "70%"
 last_modified: "2016-11-02"
 is_section: false
 ---

-## Computational Modeling of Affordances and Interrelations

-### Affordances as Emergent Computational Objects

 Our modeling strategy for Actors (i.e. agents in roles, with purposeful functions and interests), Capabilities, and Routines is to model these as *computational objects* ("object" here is used in programming sense, as in Object-oriented Programming (OOP)).

-Our strategy is to model affordances as *emergent objects* (as in OOP), meaning that they are created dynamically at runtime rather than at compile time, like the others which are created at compile time.
+Building on this, our strategy is to model affordances as *emergent objects* (as in OOP), meaning that they are created dynamically at runtime rather than at compile time, like the others which are created at compile time.
 Therefore, we need a way to *compose*, *activate*, and *govern* affordances from the other objects in our computational model.

 <p class="note"><em>Note</em>: The meaning of "emergent" here is not exactly as it is used on Complexity Science, where there is an implied sense that what emerges is not pre-given in the components or the mechanisms of their interactions -- e.g. birds flocking with the overall shape of the flock being an emergent property.</p>